 From Settings to the Map: Putting Territory Context Where Users Actually Live

 At SalesRabbit, I led end-to-end design for map overlays, a feature that lets customers layer contextual data like serviceable territories and historical weather onto their maps.
-It shipped in November 2025 as a committed dependency for the company's largest account and is now available across SalesRabbit+.
+It shipped in November 2025 as a committed dependency for the company's largest account and is now active across 21 SalesRabbit+ accounts with around 200 overlays uploaded since launch.

 Problem